vestrel00/contacts-android/docs/other/convenience-functions.md

 val sortedContacts = query.orderBy(ContactsFields.DisplayNamePrimary.desc(ignoreCase = true))
 ```

-If you want to sort Contacts based on data fields (e.g. email), you are unable to use the query
+If you want to sort Contacts based on Data fields (e.g. email), you are unable to use the query
 APIs provided in this library to do so.
 However, if you have a list of Contacts in memory, you can
 use the extensions in `ContactsComparator.kt` to build a `Comparator` to use for sorting,